5 Incredible Online Courses to learn Italian

 It is a platform where you can choose a tutor for online intensive Italian lessons.
-This means you’ll get to practise with a native speaker and that’s definitely going to be intensive.
+This means you’ll get to practice with a native speaker and that’s definitely going to be intensive.

 ABC School Firenze offers personalized lessons to learners who are unable to head to Florence for their intensive program.